sagecodes/intro-machine-learning/README.md

 Say we have a bunch of emails in our dataset and they all have a label of either `spam` or `not_spam`.
 We could then train a supervised learning model to look at all of those emails and pick up patterns that show up in the spam emails.
 There are probably certain words or formattiing that repeat them selves.
 If you've ever looked in your email spam folder you can probably pick out some of those things yourself!

-There are 2 main types of supervised learning:
+There are 2 main types of supervised learning Classification and Regression:

 ### Classification